-What you want to do: Drink an entire bottle of wine (or case of beer, or several shots of liquor).
+If you want to: Drink an entire bottle of wine (or case of beer, or several shots of liquor).

 You might think that pouring yourself one (or four) more drinks than usual will help you relax and forget about the current state of society.
 And it definitely will...for a few hours.
 But is the hangover the next day worth it?
 Beyond the physical symptoms like a throbbing headache and packing away a giant bacon’egg’n’cheese bagel despite the nausea, the psychological effects of a hangover can last much longer.
 This “hangxiety” is triggered by the release of endorphins from alcohol followed by your eventual—and unavoidable—comedown.
 So while drinking alcohol might seem like the perfect solution to numb your distress, it won’t make it go away.

 If you still want to destress without any adverse effects, why not try an at-home spa day?
-Hit your skin’s reset button with Youth to the People’s Superfood Facial Mask.
-Afterwards, lock in the moisture by smoothing on our hydrating Tonic using an at-home circulation boosting facial massage technique from Jen Stoeckert of @minimalbeauty
+Hit your skin’s reset button with your favorite face mask.
+Afterwards, lock in the moisture by smoothing on our ultra hydrating Body Oil using an at-home circulation boosting massage.

-You can also treat yourself or your partner to a mini body massage when you’re feeling tight.
-If you can’t muster the energy, brew a calming cup of herbal tea, and take a long soak in an Oil For Everywhere infused bath.
+Why not treat yourself or your partner to a mini body massage when you’re feeling tight?
+If you can’t muster the energy, brew a calming cup of herbal tea, and take a long soak with our Tonic bath and body concentrate.

-What you want to do: Eat all the takeout & sugar.
+If you want to: Eat all the takeout & sugar.

 It seems everyone’s forgetting that our stoves, refrigerators, and freezers still work.
 We get that you want to minimize trips to the grocery store and the convenience of food delivery and pre-packaged options is definitely more appealing than the thought of cooking from scratch, but you can’t subsist off of pizza and pasta forever.
 What you make up for in efficiency, you lose in proper fuel for your body.